SquaredTiki/JGMenuWindow/README.markdown

 This will create the status item in the menu bar and set up all the actions for it.
 From there just set the properties you want like the `menuItems` and/or the `headerView`.

-The only other thing you need to do is in the `applicationDidResignActive:` method close the menu by adding the line:

-    [menuController closeWindow];

 # Demo App

 The project is simply a demo which shows how it can be used in a similar fashion to Spotlight.
 If you are unsure how to use it just check the demo out.